Introduction to the Holly Blue Butterfly and caterpillar

 The female has a broad dark border to the forewing and broken dark wedges around the terminal edge of the hindwing.

-The butterflies are frequently seen sipping aphid honeydew from leaves, nectaring at holly and ivy blossom and settling on damp ground or paving.
+The butterflies are frequently seen sipping aphid honeydew from leaves, nectaring at Holly and Ivy flowers and settling on damp ground or paving.

 These insects are the highest flying of British blue butterflies.
 Other Butterflies can be seen in the British Butterfly gallery